TaherVora/cecs575_group-6/README.md

 - Assignment 2: We have uploaded Assignment2_group6 folder which contains the implementation of creational pattern in our project.

-- Assignment 3: We have uploaded Assignment3_group6 folder which contains the implementation of structiral design pattern (facade).
+- Assignment 3: We have uploaded Assignment3_group6 folder which contains the implementation of structural design pattern (facade).

+- Assignment 4: We have uploaded Assignment4_group6 folder which contains the implementation of two behavioral pattern (iterator & strategy).